aimee-gm/aimes.me.uk/site/posts/articles/2020-04-22-developing-film.md

   - black_and_white
 ---

-Before the recent Coronavirus lockdown began I started to shoot film using my Dad's old Pentax Super ME SLR camera, and I started to learn how to develop the film myself.
+Before the recent Coronavirus lock-down began I started to shoot film using my Dad's old Pentax Super ME SLR camera, and I started to learn how to develop the film myself.

-With the lockdown looming, I decided to purchase a starter kit to develop film at home.
+With the lock-down looming, I decided to purchase a starter kit to develop film at home.
 And as part of that, I've decided to share my method, findings and extra information on doing it here.

 <!--more-->